-- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal?

-- □ A description of the premises where the dogs are being kept - □ A description of the facilities
+- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - ☑ The number of dogs being kept on the premises - A description of the premises where the dogs are being kept - A description of the facilities - ☑ The breed of dogs

+Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.

+Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards

+☑ Other - please specify: Whether they have approval to operate a kennel under the Dog Act, Dogs Local Law or whether a kennel activity at that property is permitted as a land use under the local Town Planning Scheme.

+- 2. What do you think local governments should take into account when considering a dog breeder application or renewal? - ☑ The number of dogs being kept on the premises - ☑ The breed of dogs - Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law

+○ Other - please specify: : Whether they have approval to operate a kennel under the Dog Act, Dogs Local Law or whether a kennel activity at that property is permitted as a land use under the local Town Planning Scheme.

-Questions ( ☑ The breed of dogs ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☑ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: ( What do you think local governments should take into account when considering a dog breeder application or renewal?
-The number of dogs being kept on the premises The breed of dogs Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: consen whethe og Act allows a dog registration officer from the local government, with the at of the owner or occupier, to enter and inspect premises to ascertainer a dog will be effectively confined on the premises.
-It is a condition of dog ation that a dog must be effectively confined to the premises in which it is ; !
-Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
-Yes No Unsure ; ; ; ; In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

+- 3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?

+-  Yes

+- □ No

+- □ Unsure

+4. In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?

 Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
-No Unsure In all cases.
-Should be part of the application process.
+More than 2 dogs on any property as currently exists.

+🗆 No

+□ Unsure